davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 As stated above, once the user has completed all of the required tasks within the task list they will be able to submit.

-Upon submission any unused data, left around from edits, is first stripped and normalised and then uploaded against the funding application in Salesforce.
+Upon submission, any unused data left around from edits is first stripped, normalised and then uploaded against the funding application in Salesforce.

+The upload is triggered from the Task page controller and calls a method on `progress_and_spend_helper.rb`, which orchestrates the submission process.
+The helper in turn calls the respective Salesforce APIs (`ProgressUpdateSalseforceApi`, `PaymentRequestSalesforceAPI`, `SalesforceApi` for bank detail uploads) - upserting the user data based upon the journey type and information provided.

-This is uploaded to a from against the Application, the form being one of three recordTypes: `progress_update`, `payment_request` or `progress_update_and_payment_request`.
-With the captured data being uploaded to the respective salesforce field.
+This is uploaded to a from against the Application, the form being one of three record types: `progress_update`, `payment_request` or `progress_update_and_payment_request`.
+With the captured data uploaded to the respective salesforce field.

-When uploading bank details, if there are no updates to upload, then the existing bank details are attached to the payment request.
+When uploading bank details, if there are no updates to upload, then the existing bank details in Salesforce are attached to the payment request.

-If, however, new bank details are uploaded, then they are first checked against any existing bank detail's sort code and account number.
-If they are matched to an existing bank account object that has been verified then a new record **is not** created, and the matched existing account is again assigned to the uploaded payment request.
+If, however, new bank details are uploaded, they are checked against any existing bank detail's sort code and account number.
+If they are matched to an existing bank account object that has been verified, then a new record **is not** created, and the matched existing account is again assigned to the uploaded payment request.

-In the scenario where the user submitted bank details do not match an existing record, or it matches an existing record, but the match has not been verified or is voided.
-Then a new record is created and attached to the payment request.
+In the scenario where the user submitted bank details do not match an existing record, or it matches an existing record, but the match has not been verified, or is voided, then a new record is created and attached to the payment request.

-Finally, after submission to Salesforce, the user is presented with a submission successful page which displays dynamic content based on the journey type submitted.
+Finally, after the submission to Salesforce, the user is presented with a successful submission page which displays dynamic content based on the journey type submitted.

+If the user has chosen to not provide any information in regards to their journey selection tasks, then they are presented with content that informs them they have nothing to submit and should attempt the journey again.

+Note: in this scenario, an empty object may be created against the Salesforce project, but no data is ever uploaded.

+Finally, the `arrears_journey_tracker` is deleted, with any related `progress_update` or `payment_request` entities being moved over to a new `completed_arrears_journey` entry against the `funding_application`.
+Allowing the user to view all the data they have entered against previous arrears journeys.